drone/docs/content/server/cookie.md

 # Expiration

-Drone creates cookies with a default timeout of 30 days.
+Drone creates cookies with a default timeout of 30 days (_720h_).
 When the cookie expires the user sessions is terminated and the user will be required to login.
 You can customize the cookie timeout through the environment.

 ```
-DRONE_COOKIE_TIMEOUT=72h
+DRONE_COOKIE_TIMEOUT=720h
 ```